amosdudley/weblog/_posts/2016-09-08-SLO Camera.md

 35mm is the most common film standard, and the natural choice for the SLO.
 It’s also the only film size that’s still relatively easy to get developed at a reasonable price.
 The choice of a film size informs many aspects of a camera’s design and function.
 35mm film defines a camera as a handheld portable - and a lens from a 35mm camera can be used on a full-frame digital camera, as well as smaller sensors such as the Olympus Micro 4/3 (with some crop).

-I work on a Form 2 printer, which draws parts out of laser cured resin.
+I work on a <a href="http://formlabs.com/products/3d-printers/form-2/">Form 2 SLA printer</a>, which draws parts out of laser cured resin.
 The resins have different material properties, varying in strength and flexibility.
 Resin parts need to be designed to the right scale to balance friction, mass, and durability.
 I found that parts printed on the Form 2 need to be designed with ±0.075mm tolerances to reliably fit together, and .25mm clearances to move smoothly in kinetic assemblies.
 Most resin parts have high friction and need to be well lubricated, or they will quickly wear down.

 Film is drawn through the camera by a sprocket rod, and then loosely gathered by a secondary takeup spool.
 The sprocket is geared to an indicator that shows you when you’re at the next frame.